 Unlike Countdown Vampires, R?MJ – the title of this game’s pronounced “Em Jay” by the way (yes, they’re ignoring the “R?”.
 No, I don’t know why) which apparently stands for Mutation Jack.
 I’d like to say “All will be explained shortly” but… well, read on and you’ll see – had a 1997 release on the Saturn as well as the PlayStation, with the Saturn game (used to capture every screenshot shown here) coming on just one disc while Sega’s sworn rival splits the story across two CDs.
 I expected this to mean Sony’s port would have some bonus features or perhaps better quality/smoother animation but from a quick look over comparable footage I can see no difference between the two of them at all, making this decision yet another unsolved puzzle to add to R?MJ’s ever-growing mountain of mystery.

 If you’ve ever played the unhelpfully titled D or the like you’ll feel instantly at home with the basic framework found here: The game is viewed from a first-person perspective (although R?MJ has you invisibly shadowed by up to four friends depending on where you are in the story) and pressing a direction on the d-pad will activate an FMV sequence that either turns you around by a pre-set amount or moves you towards the next “hot spot” in the area, and from there you can attempt to either interact with the scenery directly or use an item from your limited inventory in the correct way to move the plot along.
 Environmental interaction is mercifully spared the potential tedium of splitting things into individual examine/take/manipulate commands by instead merging everything together under a single button press the game likes to call the “Five Senses” system, which in practise is a fancy way of saying “I’m going to do something here if I can”.
 As with all games of this type there are some things you can’t notice until you’ve performed another task first (no matter how painfully obvious that person-sized gap between the emergency shutter door and the floor is, for example), or events that won’t trigger unless you’re in exactly the right spot in the room and facing in a specific direction.
 These snags happen often enough for you to think “Tch!
 FMV adventure games, eh?” but not quite often enough for it to become a real I’m-going-to-need-a-break-here irritant.
 This is in part thanks to the incessant chatter of lead character Hajime’s (he likes motorbikes and rock music, by the way) friends at almost every notable spot in the game, commenting as they do on potentially dangerous places or hinting that there might be something worth investigating nearby.
 These messages are fine by themselves even if they do make the game a bit stop-start as you [im]patiently wait while they dish out a repeated snippet of dialogue but less tolerable are the times a bizarre “ＮＯ ＦＥＡＲ” message displays across the bottom of the screen accompanied by an ominous-sounding musical sting that shows up at – and I have tested this and then read the manual front-to-back just to be sure – completely random moments.
 It’s literally meaningless and utterly baffling.
 Is it a warning?
 Is it a meta-message trying to encourage the player directly?
 Nobody knows.
 You also have to tolerate hearing them say generic “Hurry!” and similar filler lines even though you’re playing a game where you know nothing will ever move or happen unless you make it so, which comes across as less a warning of potential doom and more an uncomfortable reminder of the limitations of the genre.
 A more practical concern is that not a single one of these spoken messages are subtitled, making the already nutty plot virtually impossible to understand for the hard of hearing, those who have to play surrounded by background noise, and less-than-fluent importers alike.
 Even if you are blessed with the hearing or quiet space necessary to discern every line with crystal clarity the awful scene direction – all excessive quick cuts, bizarre framing, and whirly camera movements – conspires against your understanding and emotional connection with key events.
-For a game that is made up of nothing but movie sequences you’d have thought they’d make sure the plot-relevant bits didn’t look like the cameraman was learning to rollerskate on ball bearings, but you’d be wrong.
+For a game that is made up of nothing but movie sequences you’d have thought they’d make sure the plot-relevant bits didn’t look like the cameraman was learning to rollerskate on a floor covering in ball bearings, but you’d be wrong.

 A few optional scenes and one very brave idea of deciding where you’ll investigate next based on a literal coin toss performed by an NPC do their best to inject some unpredictability into what is usually a strictly linear genre, but they’re so short and inconsequential they make no difference in the long run.
 I’m sure part of this is just down to the realities of creating a profitable game – FMV is expensive to produce in any era and always takes up a lot of room on whatever storage medium you’re using – but on balance I would have preferred to see the game do what it can do well than try to dip its toes into things the genre wasn’t quite capable of delivering.
 More typical of this kind of adventure are the death sequences that play out if you go poking your nose in certain places or make the wrong decision at a crucial point in the story.
 There’s always a danger in an FMV tale that these will come out of the blue and feel unfair or forced upon you for the sake of making the game feel longer, but they’re actually balanced quite well here and if you do make the wrong decision you can’t honestly say the game didn’t warn you or give you the information necessary to make the right choice beforehand.
 You can even die in real-time too if you’re not careful: The opening segment of the game sees you trapped inside a hospital with (eventually) deadly airborne viruses on the loose – hanging around here for too long is naturally not a good idea.
 So early on you find a very “Definitely not a nineties-style G-Shock” looking watch that handily gives out an audible beep when you’re in a heavily infected area and can not only show you the current threat level but your own total life too.
 Now these values do change as you play and move around but either your health bar is so large or the risk of infection so small that even leaving my party sitting in a heavily infected area for a while didn’t seem to do a damned thing, which took all of the wind out of not only that theoretical hazard’s sails but a lot of the “Oh no, the virus!” talk too.
 I can happily report that a later danger – your oxygen supply level in a biohazard suit – will be the death of you if you let it run out, even if the on-screen timer follows a strange internal logic rather than actual time passed – it even feels quite tense in there as your normally full-screen view is partially obscured by the suit’s visor and your breathing echoes inside the helmet as you walk around.
 Sadly that small segment’s as close as the game ever gets to frighteni- no, as close as it gets to being “Ooh, they might be in trouble now!”.